jaimecgomezz/nvim-dap-ruby-rdbg/README.md

 ## Aknowledgements

 - [nvim-dap-ruby](https://github.com/suketa/nvim-dap-ruby): Served as a starting point for this project
-- [nvim-dap-python](https://github.com/mfussenegger/nvim-dap-python): Enlightened by example what would otherwise be a truly bumpy road
+- [nvim-dap-python](https://github.com/mfussenegger/nvim-dap-python): Enlightened, by example, what would otherwise be a truly bumpy road